wataru-maeda/react-native-boilerplate/README.md

 3. Update `EXPO_SLUG` and `EXPO_PROJECT_ID` in .env.dev file at least
 Now all ready to use your own expo project account in development environment.

+To add new environment variables to use in your app, you can take 3 steps
+1. Add new env variables to the `.env.dev` and `.env.prod` files
+2. Load the new env variables in the app.config.ts file, Add them in the [`extra`](https://github.com/wataru-maeda/react-native-boilerplate/blob/feat/expo-router/app.config.ts#L27-L29) object
+3. Add new env variables in [config.ts](https://github.com/wataru-maeda/react-native-boilerplate/blob/feat/expo-router/utils/config.ts#L4-L10)

+Once you successfully added the new environments, you'll see at the [bottom sheet](https://github.com/wataru-maeda/react-native-boilerplate/blob/feat/expo-router/components/layouts/BottomSheetContents/BottomSheetContents.tsx#L82-L86) of the app.

+Some may consider the project is not using `EXPO_PUBLIC_` prefix for environment variables which is one of the way to access the env variable in client from process.env property.
+This is because we use .env files to upload the env variables to EAS servers as [`secret`](https://docs.expo.dev/eas/environment-variables/#visibility).
+Secret cannot include `EXPO_PUBLIC_` prefix.
+Once you upload the variables to EAS server, those are only readable in EAS servers which mean you can securely read the variables in [EAS build](https://docs.expo.dev/build/introduction/) and EAS submit.
+You can upload the variables to EAS servers from .env.dev and .env.prod files to EAS servers by running `npm run dev:secret:push` which you do not need to manually upload the variables to EAS servers.

+It is imperative to avoid storing sensitive information, such as private keys, within variables prefixed by `EXPO_PUBLIC_`.
+For comprehensive guidelines on securely managing sensitive data, refer to the recommendations provided in [storing sensitive info](https://reactnative.dev/docs/security#storing-sensitive-info).

-To check if environment variables are propery loaded by command `npm run dev:config:public`.
+To check if environment variables are properly loaded by command `npm run dev:config:public`.
 You can see the loaded environment variables in the console.

 example:
 ```